timmcginley/Agile/Schedule/index.md

   * Phenotypic Plasticity

 ### Activity 1: Identify the constraints/ plasticity limits of the current design systems
- * Go through the 7 projects and find system constraints?
+1. Individually, Go through the 7 projects and find system constraints.
- *  How do the different constraints limit the design into the proposed solutions
+   * Consider how do the different constraints limit the design into the proposed solutions
- * Then find one element that has not changed from a systems perspective?
-Could it change?
-Is it fixed?
-What are the implications of the change?
+2. Find one element that has not changed from a systems perspective?
- * Make sure your system groups are not all doing the same building element through checking with the system manager
+     * Could it change?
+     * Is it fixed?
+     * What are the implications of the change?
+3. Find as many elements as possible to map your entire system ( a minimum of 7 elements is expected)

-  * Managers to ensure there are different elements being studied
+ **Managers to ensure there are different elements being studied, no two groups can study the same element**

+### Activity 2: Tag and Trace
+4. Now that you have a list of the elements identified from your system perspective
+5. Tag where that element is in all the designs.
+   * For example, column in report 2601 was in A1 grid position but in 2602 its been moved to A2 grid
+6. Repeat that for all reports so that the elements moving, changing, or being removed are traced for all 6 projects.
+7. Use powerpoint or any other software to indicate in the floor plans where the changes are made.
- * The building constraints are also to be submitted as part of [A2] and will be used to develop your use case in [A3]
+8. Finally, submit the two activities, building constraints and the tracing activity,  as part of [A2] and will be used to develop your use case in [A3]

-### Activity 2: Sequencing
-  * Determine the order in which systems grow within your building, what comes first and what follows within your group of 4
- * Identify and justify your sequence mapping at each step
- * Merge within your entire systems group to develop a universal sequence for each system and consider its plasticity.
-   * Managers to coordinate this
- * The group sequence and systems universal sequence should be described and defended as part of [A2]

 ## [A2] System Needs